claws/cookiecutter-python-project/README.rst

     (ccenv) $ cookiecutter gh:claws/cookiecutter-python-project

-You will be prompted for input unless you suppress it with --no-input:
+You will be prompted for input:

 - Prompts are the keys in cookiecutter.json.
 - Default responses are the values in cookiecutter.json.
 - Prompts are shown in order.

 You should now have a new Python project.

-Once you have created the project you can exit the cookiecutter virtual environment.
+You can exit the cookiecutter virtual environment as it is no longer required.

 .. code-block:: console